Opentrons/Protocols/protocols/38efd4/README.md

 The OT-2 will perform the following steps:
 1. step 1- For water and each of up to 8 reagents in reagents csv, transfer designated volumes to designated wells of the crystallization plate in slot 9.
-2. step 2- Perform a mix of all wells in the crystallization plate.
+2. step 2- Optionally, perform a mix of all wells in the crystallization plate.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)